ovh/docs/pages/platform/ai/notebook_guide_workspace/guide.en-gb.md

 > [!warning]
 >
 > However, certain configuration files must not be removed under any circumstances, to prevent workspace initialization errors.
 This is the case of the `.workspace.initialized` file.
-Do not delete it !
+Never delete it and therefore never delete the entire contents of the `/workspace` directory.
 >
 > If you delete this file and stop your notebook, you will not be able to restart it in the future, as it will reach the `Error` status.
 >

 ### Workspace billing